meosch/docker-localdevdrupal/README.md

 ### Adminer

 [Adminer](http://www.adminer.org/) is a tool that can be used to administer, PostgreSQL and SQLite databases, contained in a single file of PHP.
 Adminer is aliased to the web root at `/adminer`.
+Symlinks have been created to the containers webroot (**/var/www/**) for importing the **adminer.sql** and **adminer.sql.gz** files.
+Just place you .sql or .sql.gz file in the webroot, rename it, then you can import it in Adminer.

 ### PHP Info